History of slavery in Louisiana: U.S. Territory of New Orleans (1804-1812)

 The demand for slaves increased in Louisiana and other parts of the Deep South after the invention of the cotton gin (1793) and the Louisiana Purchase (1803).
 The cotton gin allowed the processing of short-staple cotton, which thrived in the upland areas.
 It made possible a new commodity crop in northern Louisiana, although sugar cane continued to be predominant in southern Louisiana.
 The Mississippi River Delta area in southeast Louisiana created the ideal alluvial soil necessary for the growing of sugar cane; sugar was the state's prime export during the antebellum period.

 The United States banned the importation of slaves in 1807-08.
 A brisk domestic slave trade developed; many thousands of black slaves were sold by slaveholders in the Upper South to buyers in the Deep South, in what amounted to a significant forced migration.

-Early in 1811, while Louisiana was still the U.S. Territory of Orleans, the largest slave revolt in American history began about thirty miles outside of New Orleans (or a greater distance if traveled alongside the twisting Mississippi River), as slaves rebelled against the brutal work regimens of sugar plantations.
-There had been a sizable influx of refugee French planters from the former French colony of Saint-Domingue following the Haitian Revolution (1791-1804), who brought their slaves of African descent with them.
+Early in 1811, before the U.S. Territory of Orleans was admitted to the Union as the state of Louisiana, the largest slave revolt in American history began about thirty miles outside of New Orleans (or a greater distance if traveled alongside the twisting Mississippi River), as slaves rebelled against the brutal work regimens of sugar plantations.
+There had been a sizable influx of refugee French planters from the former French colony of Saint-Domingue following the Haitian Revolution (1791-1804), who brought some of their slaves of African descent with them.
 This influence was likely a contributing factor in the revolt.
 The German Coast Uprising ended with white militias and soldiers hunting down black slaves, peremptory tribunals or trials in three parishes (St. Charles, St. John the Baptist, and Orleans), execution of many of the rebels, and the public display of their severed heads.